cancel

 If you are outside, use one finger to Orbit the model as a whole.
 (Slide across the screen to turn the building.)

 BIMx automatically switches between Rotate and Orbit navigation modes when you pass through the 3D model’s bounding box.
+Inside the Rotate navigation mode is active, while Orbit is active outside.
 This is called Adaptive rotation:

 adaptive rotation.gif